jasmin-lang/jasmin/README.md

-This is a copy of the Jasmin project extend with the work corresponding to the paper "KEM-IND-CCA-Preserving Compilation of Jasmin ML-KEM."
+This is a copy of the Jasmin project extend with the work corresponding to the paper "KEM-IND-CCA-Preserving Compilation of Jasmin's ML-KEM."

 # Download, installation, and sanity-testing instructions